What is the Conference on the Future of Europe?

 European, national, regional and local authorities, as well as civil society and other organisations who want to organise events and contribute ideas.

-All participants shall respect the values established in our Charter of Principles.
+All participants shall respect the values established in our Conference Charter.

 - Multilingual digital platform - will be the place for citizens to share ideas and send online submissions.
 They will be collected, analysed, monitored and published throughout the Conference;